jina-ai/docs/chapters/evaluation/index.rst

 such as Precision, Recall, mAP or nDCG.
 However, it ignores the fact that a search system is often composed of multiple components, whereas evaluation on the final results hardly reveals useful insights about the system.
-Jina allows the user to evaluate any part of the system with arbitrary metrics.
+Jina allows the user to evaluate any part of the system using arbitrary metrics.

 Before you start
 -------------------

-We expect you have a clean Python 3.7/3.8/3.9 (virtual) build.
+We expect you have a clean Python 3.7/3.8/3.9 (virtual) environment.
-With Jina installed on your machine:
+Install Jina on your machine:

 .. highlight:: bash
 .. code-block:: bash